ShellAssistant/ShellAssistant/README.md

 Download
 ========
 You may download this application for MacOS, Linux or Windows from the application's website at: http://www.shellassistant.com.
-The application is currently in late state beta development.
+The application is currently in late stage beta development.
+To report bugs or suggest features, please use the GitHub Issues tab at the top of this page.

 Screenshots
 ===========